End police investigating police

 By signing this, you will also hear from us about our justice and law campaigns from time to time.

-Revelations that the AFP used controlled operations to entrap a 13 year old autistic boy with an IQ of 71, have raised serious concerns about risks posed to individuals and the community by AFP operations. ¹
+Revelations that the Australian Federal Police (AFP) used controlled operations to entrap a 13-year-old autistic boy have raised serious concerns about risks posed to individuals and the community by AFP operations.¹

 Having driven the young boy into extremism the AFP then waited until he turned 14 and charged him with terrorism offences.